-- As with single family homes, County appraisers rely on recent sales as the bases for the assessments, using sales from July 1 through August 30, with emphasis on those sales from Jan. – June.
+- As with single family homes, County appraisers rely on recent sales as the bases for the assessments, using sales from September 1st through August 31st, of each year leading up to a January 1st assessment.

 - Each condominium project is treated as a separate neighborhood.
 Instead of using a generated replacement cost, formulas account for living area size, number of baths, floor height, views, parking spaces, etc. within the condominium project to estimate value.

 - These estimates of value are compared to the recent sale prices in the condominium project to determine appropriate factors to adjust the values to the sale prices.
 Common factors are applied to all properties in the condominium to determine the assessed values.

 - A portion of the assessed value is allocated to the building component and a portion is allocated to the land component, as required by Virginia Law.

 Whether a traditional detached house, a townhouse, or a condominium unit, ultimately, an assessment should reflect market value and be equitable with comparable properties.
 The best way to judge the assessment of your property is to compare it to recent sales and to compare it to the assessments of surrounding properties.
 Since all real estate assessments are a matter of public record, it is a fairly easy task.